sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/changelist374.rst

 - Document 64 bit capable functions and changes in old ones in millions of other rst pages.
 - Document C interface (in progress)
 - Revamped resizer section :doc:`Resize filters <corefilters/resize>`
+- Add instructions for building or using external system installs of SoundTouch and DevIL
 - and so on...

 Please report bugs at `github AviSynthPlus page`_ - or - `Doom9's AviSynth+